xolox/vim-lua-inspect/README.md

     imap <F6> <C-o>:LuaInspectToggle<CR>
     nmap <F6>      :LuaInspectToggle<CR>

+### The `:LuaInspectRename` command

+This command renames the variable under the cursor.
+It's used to define the `<F2>` mapping and can be used if you don't like the default mappings and want to define your own.

+### The `:LuaInspectGoTo` command

+This command jumps to the definition of the variable under the cursor.
+It's used to define the `gd` mapping and can be used if you don't like the default mappings and want to define your own.

+## Options

 ### The `g:loaded_luainspect` option

 This variable isn't really an option but if you want to avoid loading the `luainspect.vim` plug-in you can set this variable to any value in your [vimrc script] [vimrc]:

     :let g:loaded_luainspect = 1

+### The `g:lua_inspect_mappings` option

+If this is set to true (1, the default value) then the `<F2>` and `gd` mappings are defined in Lua buffers (as buffer local mappings).
+You can set it to false (0) to disable the default mappings (so you can define your own).

 ### The `g:lua_inspect_warnings` option